My Experience and Training

 Somatic Movement Education

 I was personally drawn to somatic movement to address chronic pain issues resulting from earlier injuries and habitual movement patterns.
 I immediately felt I had come home.
 As my pain issues improved, I knew I wanted to share this practice with others.
-I have completed my Level 3 Certification with the Somatic Movement Center and am halfway through a three-year Hanna Somatic Educator program with the Novato Institute.
+I have completed my Level 3 Certification with the Somatic Movement Center and am over halfway through a three-year Hanna Somatic Educator program with the Novato Institute.

 I felt a sudden sharp pain in my left hip and groin while walking.
 This deep, dull pain continued and neither stretching, ibuprofen, nor resting helped my misery.
 After Jacqui guided me through just a few Somatics movements the pain diminished greatly and I could move with greater ease.
 The next morning – almost like nothing had happened – no pain – total mobility.
 Somatics and Jacqui are amazing! —Karen Ross, www.KarenRossNow.com